Daniel Mason-D'Croz

 What company does Daniel Mason-D'Croz work for?

-What is Daniel Mason-D'Croz's role at the current company?
+What is Daniel Mason-D'Croz's role at Cornell Global Development?

-Daniel Mason-D'Croz's current role is Development economist and economic modeller applying foresight methods for a more sustainable future.
+Daniel Mason-D'Croz is listed as Development economist and economic modeller applying foresight methods for a more sustainable future at Cornell Global Development.

 What is Daniel Mason-D'Croz's email address?